mzizi-io/Portfolio-Construction/README.md

   - Value at Risk: Gaussian / historic / Cornish-Fisher VaR
   - Conditional Value at Risk (CVaR) or Expected Shortfall

 - Classical optimization techniques
   - Efficient risk
   - Global minimum variance
   - Maximum sharpe ratio portfolio
-  - Equally weighted portfolio
+  - Equally-weighted portfolio

-## To do / Improvement area
+## To do / Improvement
 This project is ongoing and there is still a lot to do in order to cover all aspects of portfolio management.
 Hereafter, some ideas / techniques and methods I will implement very soon:
 - Risk estimates techniques (covariance estimates)
 - Expected returns estimates techniques